precap/dcc-ex.github.io/docs/support/ex-cs-diagnose.rst

   * - 5.
 When you select a loco and move the throttle, does the loco move?
     - Congratulations, your |EX-CS| is essentially working.
     - (a) Wrong loco DCC Address selected.
       (b) loco is not DCC decoder equipped.
 (You will likely hear a humming coming from the loco.
-If you do remove it from the track urgently, the loco is being damaged.)
+If you do remove it from the track urgently, the loco may be being damaged.)

 |